-- Now do another fine search in the bottom of the excavation corridor.
+- Now do another fine search at the bottom of the excavation corridor.
 Probe until you get a strike and then reposition the shovellers again, with the lead shoveller at the probe strike.
 Shovel until you reach the subject.

 Jordy simulates a five-meter deep burial by attaching a transmit beacon to the top of a long pole.
 Note how he has done a secondary, detailed fine search to define four points where the distance readings on his transceiver jump significantly.
 The most likely burial area is at the center of this diamond.
-If he had shovellers available, they’d be digging just downhill as he bracketed out these points with his transceiver.
-Eventually the excavation corridor would move up to the center of the diamond.
+If he had shovelers available, they'd be digging just downhill as he bracketed out these points with his transceiver.
+Eventually, the excavation corridor would move up to the center of the diamond.
 Photo by Bruce Edgerly.
 Location: Canmore, AB.